debiki/talkyard-prod-one/docs/copy-backups-elsewhere.md

-Copy backups elsewhere
+Take regular off-site backups
 ======================

-After you've installed Talkyard, you should copy the backups to a safety backup server, regularly.
-That's what this document is about.
+After you've installed Talkyard, you should regularly copy the backups to an off-site backup server.
+Here's a way to do that.

-(I'd like to simplify all this, by creating an rsync-read-only backup help Docker container.)

 ### Create SSH key